Yellowtail Kingfishback to top

 Nordic has conducted regular outreach with tribal leadership and membership during the permitting process and continues to communicate with them to keep them updated on the process.

 Nordic has offered to engage a cultural resources monitor when appropriate during project construction.

 The Nordic team has gone to great lengths to be transparent, inclusive and comprehensive in their research and sharing results throughout the public process.
-Nordic has a community liaison specifically to help communicate with and educate the public about the project, Lynette Mullen who can be reached at email@example.com.
+Nordic has a Public Relations and Outreach Manager, Jacki Cassida, available to help communicate with and educate the public about the project.
+Jacki can be reach at email@example.com.

 Nordic has shared study findings with Baykeeper, EPIC, NCEC, The Salmonid Restoration Federation, Humboldt Fishermen’s Marketing Association and more as requested.

 Nordic has conducted multiple public information meetings, been meeting with all interested stakeholder groups and local residents and held numerous presentations for local groups.
 In addition, Nordic has held in-person/digital office hours every week to answer questions from local residents.